FIND OUT MORE

-Strength & conditioning to us is about helping you to discover your strength, and how to better manage your training.
+We will support you to discover your strength, train intelligently, and develop the skills to better manage your training.

-We always consider overall load & recovery, as well as how strength training interacts with movement skill, to find the best ratio of climbing to training.
 We know that being stronger can help climbing performance.
-However, a common mistake is to be overly focused on training to the detriment of overall climbing progress.
-We always consider how training interacts with your climbing, so that everything we do is helping you become a better climber.
+A common mistake is to be overly focused on training and lose focus on overall climbing progress.
+We always consider the bigger picture, such as how strength training interacts with movement skill, as well as overall load and recovery.
+We are looking for the best ratio of training to climbing, so that everything we do is helping you become a better climber.